pretix/pretix/doc/api/resources/events.rst

                                  and ``null`` for "status unknown".
 These values might be served from a cache.
 This parameter can make the response slow.
    :query search: Only return events matching a given search query.
+   :query string include: Limit the output to the given field.
+Can be passed multiple times.
+   :query string exclude: Exclude a field from the output.
+Can be passed multiple times.
    :param organizer: The ``slug`` field of a valid organizer
    :statuscode 200: no error
    :statuscode 401: Authentication failure